poetapp/frost-api/README.md

 ### Verify account

-When the user creates a new account the system automatically will send an email for the purpose to verify this email account.
-This e-mail contains a link, the user only need to click in there.
+When the user creates a new account the system automatically will send an email for the purpose of verifying the email address.
+This email contains a link, which the user only needs to click in order to verify the email address.

 * **URL** /accounts/verify
 * **Method** POST